The Flash (film): DC Extended Universe

 After Famuyiwa's exit, the film was put on hold while the studio searched for a new director, Miller prepared to film Fantastic Beasts: The Crimes of Grindelwald (2018), and Oliva transitioned to work on reshoots for Wonder Woman.
 During that time, Warner Bros. decided to take the film in a new direction, and in January 2017, Joby Harold was hired to perform a page-one rewrite of the script.
 He turned in a draft by May, when the studio's top choices to direct were Robert Zemeckis and Matthew Vaughn.
 Both had expressed interest in the project, but had potential scheduling issues that could prevent them from taking it on.
-Raimi, Marc Webb, Jordan Peele, and Ben Affleck—who portrayed Bruce Wayne / Batman in previous DCEU films—had already turned down offers to direct the film.
-At the July 2017 San Diego Comic-Con, the film was announced with the new title Flashpoint, based on the eponymous 2011 comic book storyline, in which Allen travels back in time to save his mother's life and accidentally creates an alternate timeline.
+Raimi, Marc Webb, Jordan Peele, and the DCEU's Bruce Wayne / Batman actor Ben Affleck had already turned down offers to direct the film.
+Lord and Miller had also met with DC Films executives about potentially writing and directing The Flash during a production hiatus from Solo.
+At the July 2017 San Diego Comic-Con, the film was announced with the new title Flashpoint, based on the 2011 comic book storyline, in which Allen travels back in time to save his mother's life and accidentally creates an alternate timeline.
 Dan Mazeau returned to contribute to the script during this time.
-Johns confirmed in November that the Flashpoint concept would allow the film to tell a unique story about Batman, with the comic book storyline exploring a timeline where Thomas Wayne is Batman; Jeffrey Dean Morgan expressed interest in reprising his role as Thomas Wayne from Batman v Superman.
+Johns confirmed in November that the Flashpoint concept would allow the film to tell a unique story about Batman, with the comic book storyline exploring a timeline where Thomas Wayne is Batman.
+Jeffrey Dean Morgan expressed interest in reprising his role as Thomas Wayne from Batman v Superman.

 In January 2018, Warner Bros. executive Walter Hamada was appointed to oversee the DCEU as the new president of DC Films.
 Later that month, the filmmaking duo of John Francis Daley and Jonathan Goldstein entered negotiations to direct Flashpoint after the studio chose not to wait for Zemeckis's schedule to be free.
 Warner Bros. approached the duo about working on a DC property due to their work with that studio on the film Game Night (2018) as well as the MCU film Spider-Man: Homecoming (2017).
-Daley and Goldstein read several scripts before selecting Flashpoint, because they were fans of the Flash character.
+Daley and Goldstein read several scripts before selecting Flashpoint because they were fans of the Flash character.
 They pitched depicting the Flash as a grounded, imperfect superhero who is just learning his powers.
 Negotiations with the duo continued through February, and they were confirmed as directors in March.
 The film's title reverted to The Flash the next month.
 Filming was expected to begin in Atlanta in February or March 2019, but Miller's commitments to Fantastic Beasts: The Secrets of Dumbledore (2022) delayed filming again by October 2018, when it was expected to start later in 2019.
 The Flash was aiming for a 2021 release at that point.
 Daley and Goldstein were also set as the film's writers by the end of February 2019, when Michael Disco joined to produce the film through his newly formed production company, the Disco Factory, after working with the pair on Game Night.